tomysshadow/LeechProtectionRemovalHelp-Xtra/README.txt

 	Compatibility with untested versions is not guaranteed.

 	This Xtra only works reliably in Projectors.
-It might not have any effect when debugging.
+It may not have any effect during authoring.

 Usage